atulatul/p2pad--EoSIO/Readme.md

 >> Change ad status myAd1modify _ads status1
 warning: transaction executed locally, but may not be confirmed by the network yet         ]

-**to call getad [based on adcategory here it would 0 as we created ad with category 0 in addad method call]  **
+**to call getad [based on adcategory here it would 0 as we created ad with category 0 in addad method call]** ...

 atul2@atul2-VirtualBox:~/contracts/p2pad$ cleos push action p2pad1 getad '[0,"11.12","12.12",10,100]' -p p2pad1@active
 executed transaction: 498483e4eb7554bef721db81f81d4654c90ebdd08176854cf10b3841a5b27cac  120 bytes  2424 us